Syntaxxiaohe/risk-sensitive-es-actor-critic/README.md

 This public repository includes three parts.

-First, it includes a paper-aligned reproduction framework for static total-cost risk-sensitive RL objectives.
+First, it includes a paper-aligned reproduction framework for risk-sensitive RL objectives and baselines.
 The implemented objectives include:

 - `mean`: risk-neutral mean-cost baseline.
 - `es`: static total-cost expected shortfall with alpha = 0.8.